ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

          See Section 7.3 for some discussion of SMTP rejection methods and their implications.

-   psd:  A flag indicating whether the domain is a PSD. (plain-text;
+   psd:  A standalone flag indicating that the domain is a PSD. (plain-
-      OPTIONAL; default is 'n').
-Possible values are:

-      y:  Domains on the PSL that publish DMARC policy records SHOULD include this tag with a value of 'y' to indicate that the domain is a PSD.
-This information will be used during policy
+      text; OPTIONAL) This flag has no valid values associated with it;
+      its presence in a DMARC record means that the domain is a PSD, while its absence means that the domain is not a PSD.

-Herr (ed) & Levine (ed)    Expires 5 June 2022                 [Page 20]
+Herr (ed) & Levine (ed)   Expires 11 June 2022                 [Page 20]

 Internet-Draft                  DMARCbis                   December 2021

-         discovery to determine how to apply any DMARC policy records that are discovered during the tree walk.

-      n:  The default, indicating that the DMARC policy record is published for a domain that is not a PSD.

    rua:  Addresses to which aggregate feedback is to be sent (comma-
       separated plain-text list of DMARC URIs; OPTIONAL).